Creating application identifiers

 Enter other paths in the blue field if necessary, then click on Add.

-Click on OK to confirm the list of paths.
+Click OK to confirm the path list.

-- Hashes make it possible to accurately identify a trusted binary, as any modification will change the hash, which will no longer be recognized.
+Hashes- Hashes make it possible to accurately identify a trusted binary, as any modification will change the hash, which will no longer be recognized.
 Hash-based identification can be used in the following cases:

 - To guarantee that a legitimate binary has not been replaced or modified.
 However, this requires tedious maintenance as you will need to change IDs after every software update.
 It should therefore be used only on systems that do not undergo many changes.